-The Wieboldt-Rostone House is located on the north side of Lake Front Drive, east of Dunbar Avenue.
-This home was framed in steel and clad in an experimental material called Rostone.
+The Wieboldt-Rostone House is located on Lake Front Drive in the town of Beverly Shores.
+The home was framed in steel and clad in an experimental material called Rostone.
 Rostone was composed of shale, limestone, and alkali.
 Its creators advertised that the material could be produced in a variety of colors and forms, including slabs and panels, to exact dimensions.
 Rostone was not as durable as originally predicted.
 The material had severely deteriorated by 1950.
 The residents repaired it by covering the Rostone with another synthetic material, a concrete stucco called Perma-stone.
-Visitors can still see remnants of the original Rostone surrounding the front door exterior, in the interior entrance area, and around the living room fireplace.
+Visitors can still see remnants of the original Rostone surrounding the front door exterior, in the interior entrance area, and around the livingroom fireplace.